I had the unique opportunity to tour the new Cosmopolitan Las Vegas hotel and meet with members of their marketing team.

 - They have three anchor bars, each with its own specific vibe.
-All three are independently managed and have individual mixologists – all three of which finished 1st, 2nd and 3rd in a recent competition.
+All three are independently managed and have individual mixologists – all three of which finished 1st, 2nd, and 3rd in a recent competition.
 Each bar has specific cocktails that are only available at that location.
-Fresh ingredients and hand-crafted detail goes into each beverage.
+Fresh ingredients and hand-crafted detail go into each beverage.
 Many of the bartenders have unique stylings and visible tattoos – encouraged amongst the staff as a form of artistic and individual expressionism.

 - Their Book and Stage area sets to “redefine the Vegas Lounge.”
 It regularly features great acts, some sort of entertainment seven days a week.

 - One of their restaurants, Holstein, makes alcoholic milkshakes shakes!

 - China Poblano restaurant, Mexican/Chinese fusion, has takeout windows, or they’ll bring to your room.

 - They have a hidden, unadvertised New York-style, hole-in-the-wall pizza place down a New-York style hallway.

 - Their buffet-style restaurant, Wicked Spoon, features individually-packaged items rather than everything clumped together.

 - Very artsy.
 Colorful.
 High heels.
 Owls.
 Art put together from junk.

 - At the Blvd pool, bands perform.
 Cabanas have Play Station 3s, TVs, etc.